fahim-ahmed-sarker/LibraryManagementSystem/README.md

 ![Reports dashboard with library statistics](LibraryManagementSystem/wwwroot/images/screenshots/reports-dashboard.png)

-> GitHub-এর image preview দেখতে উপরের repository link খুলুন। Local application চালানোর পর browser-এ `https://localhost:7070` খুললে সম্পূর্ণ interactive website দেখা যাবে।
+> Open the repository link above to view the images on GitHub.
+After running the local application, open `https://localhost:7070` in a browser to use the complete interactive website.

 ## Technology Stack